 - 12 Things Introverts Absolutely Need to Be Happy

-- 17 Signs That You Have an Introvert Hangover
+- 15 Signs That You’re an Introvert With High-Functioning Anxiety

 Image credit: @stefiakti via Twenty20